frausto/geonames_api/README.md

 The GeoNamesAPI uses the latitude and longitude of the place as the parameters for its Wikipedia artical service.

-Please note the use of the `all` method with `GeoNamesAPI::Wikipedia`.
+Please note the use of the `all` method with `GeoNamesAPI::Endpoint::Wikipedia`.
 It returns all of the articles that match.
 The `find` method will return the first matching article.

-    > articles = GeoNamesAPI::Wikipedia.all(41.88,-87.68)
+    > articles = GeoNamesAPI::Endpoint::Wikipedia.all(41.88,-87.68)
     => [#<GeoNamesAPI::Wikipedia:0x007fd4b24e6040
             @summary="Richard T. Crane Technical Preparatory High School, commonly known as Crane Tech Prep or Crane Tech High School, is a public high school in Chicago, Illinois.
 It is located at 2245 West Jackson Boulevard in Chicago's Near West Side community area.  (...)",
             @distance=0.4108,